Hamilton's frog: Habitat

 Hamilton's frog is a nocturnal ground-dwelling species.
 There is growing observational evidence that it may live in some trees as well.
 It shelters in damp crevices during the day, and prefers rocks and boulders for survival.
 They can be difficult to locate because of this night-time activity, plus they are well camouflaged, do not croak, and are very rare.

 The community of Leiopelma hamiltoni that live on Maud Island are not evenly distributed throughout the rainforests.
 They typically live in much lower sections of the forest, around 300 meters above sea level, as there are more rocks and materials to hide in.
 Hamilton's frogs are a terrestrial species and are typically found in the coastal rain forests on this island or in deep boulder banks.
 They are nocturnal, so during the day they tend to reside in dark and damp crevices, which is why they are commonly found in and near boulder banks where they can hide under rocks and logs and stay deep under the canopy of the trees.

 Diet

-The Hamilton's frog are insectivores.
+Hamilton's frogs are insectivores.
 They feed on fruit flies, small crickets, moths, and springtails.
 Juveniles with a snout-vent length of 20 mm or less lack teeth, and thus are required to eat soft-bodied arthropods like mites and fruit flies.

 Leiopelma hamiltoni are insectivores and feed solely on insects, including crickets, flies, moths, springtails, and other small bugs.
 Their tongues are stuck to the top of their mouths, so they are unable to catch insects with their tongue like many other frog species do.
 Instead they have to catch prey with their mouths directly.
 Younger frogs have to eat small insects as they have smaller mouths with fewer teeth, so young Hamilton Frogs tend to eat mites and fruit flies.